 According to Gallup.com about half of all start-up companies fail within the first five years.
 It doesn’t matter if you’re an A-list celebrity or experienced entrepreneur if you’re planning to begin a new business venture statistics show a less than hopeful future.
-Defying the odds, these famous mompreneurs proved not only to be at the top of their game in show business, but in the branding business.
+Defying the odds, these women are all successful mompreneurs who happen to be celebrity moms.

-2. Jaclyn Smith – Jaclyn Smith, widely known for her role as Kelly Garrett on Charlie’s Angels, entered the business arena in 1985.
+Jaclyn Smith, widely known for her role as Kelly Garrett on Charlie’s Angels, entered the business arena in 1985.
 Smith introduced her collection of women’s apparel for Kmart and it proved to be a huge success.
 She pioneered the concept of celebrities developing their own brands rather than merely endorsing others.
-In 2008, Kmart introduced its Jaclyn Smith Today product line of bedding and bath accessories, bringing her net worth to over 45 million.
+In 2008, Kmart introduced its Jaclyn Smith Today product line of bedding and bath accessories.
+That brought her net worth to over 45 million.
 “I’ve always been one to take on challenges and go into unknown terrain,” Smith once told SUCCESS.

-5. Kathy Ireland – In 2015, former model Kathy Ireland, was named one of Forbes 50 most successful self-made women.
+In 2015, former model Kathy Ireland, was named one of Forbes 50 most successful self-made women.
 In 1993 she launched a lucrative line of socks with Kmart, and is now a licensing mogul, via her business Kathy Ireland Worldwide, and has lent her name to over 17,000 products from ceiling fans to cellphone accessories.
-Her estimated revenues have topped $2.5 billion at retail.
+Her estimated revenues have topped $3.1 billion at retail.

 Kim Kardashian has owned several companies over the years.
 Her most successful business is Skims, which is is said to be valued at over 1.6 billion.
 On their website Skims says they are a solutions-oriented brand creating the next generation of underwear, loungewear and shapewear.